This page gives written instructions for Steps of Seed Germination. They have been accumulated over time by David's Garden Seeds.

 If starting indoors, seeds need 14 to 16 hours of daylight a day.
 A grow light will be needed.
 A regular florescent or lamp light will not do the job.
 If you are going to start indoors, you will need to make a small investment.
 Putting pots on a window sill will not work in most cases.
 If the seeds do not get enough light, they will grow tall and thin.
 Then they will die.

 If using a planter with a cover, do not use a heat pad.
-The cover and heat pad combination will create too much heat and humidity which will cook the seeds, thus killing them.
+The cover and heat pad combination will create too much heat and humidity.
 One or the other is enough.

-Keep in mind that most planters have holes pre-drilled from 3/4 to 1 inch deep, which is too deep for many seeds.
-You may have to put a bit of filler in there.
+Keep in mind that most store bought planters have holes pre-drilled from 3/4 to 1 inch deep, which is too deep for many seeds.
+You may have to put a bit of filler in them so that the seeds are not buried more then 1/4 inch deep.

 I would not use potting soil/garden soil from Home Depot/Walmart/Lowes as these contain more organic material (lighter than soil so cheaper to ship) than they do soil which is OK for mature plants but not seedlings.
 Go to a nursery and see what they recommend.
 Some nurseries have a germination/garden mix which works really great.